Mooring System Rental

 During normal operations, the installation or recovery of these moorings is accomplished with either one or two anchor handling vessels (AHVs).
 Each AHV will work opposing mooring legs of the rig simultaneously while a tug is used for station-keeping assistance.
 Size and horsepower of the AHVs are key elements which Delmar takes into consideration when designing these types of mooring operations.

-Present system rentals
+Preset system rentals

 If a situation requires upgrading or specialization of a rig’s mooring system for a desired water depth or as special location conditions dictate, it may be cost-effective to pre-install an enhanced mooring system for the rig to use at that drilling location.